PUTTING IT OUT THERE, GETTING A TARGET ACQUIRED

 How could we help Crux develop a polished brand and tell their story with a clear voice that would attract suitors?

 It was immediately clear that a strong brand needed to be developed.
-This would start with a logo and basic collateral.
+We started with a logo and basic collateral.
 But they also needed a slogan, which would be the entrée into a product story that would tie everything together and form a mature and appealing brand.

 What made the Crux filter so innovative was its design.
 Traditional vena cava filters must be removed from the leg via the…neck(!), while their filter could be placed AND removed from the leg.

-Once the brand was established, we had to find a way to get it in front of as many people as possible so that they would learn the Crux story.
+Once the brand was established, we had to find a way to get it in front of as many people as possible.

 Clearly vena cava filters, by definition, offer protection for the recipients.
 They do this by blocking large and dangerous blood clots from migrating to places they shouldn’t, like the lungs, or brain, or heart….
 What made the Crux filter different was that its physical design made it extremely easy to place and remove from a patient.
 This is a significant innovation since both procedures done in a traditional way carry risks, and are painful for a patient.